HumabHatterZed/WhistleWindInscryptionMods/FULL_CHANGELOG.md

   * Fixed 1.76 MHz's cost being 3 bones instead of 2 bones
   * Fixed First Brother's Health being 2 not 1
   * Fixed Second Brother's Health being 2 not 1
-  * Fixed Fourth Brother's Heakth being 1 not 2
+  * Fixed Fourth Brother's Health being 1 not 2
   * Fixed Fungal Infector not affecting cards that were affected in previous battles
   * Fixed Singing Machine not having an emission
   * Fixed Queen of Hatred not switching back from Tired forme